Intent-based Application Services Definition

 What Are Intent-based Application Services?

-Intent-based application services refer to functions like load balancing, web application firewall and service mesh that focus on outcomes instead of inputs.
+Intent-based application services refer to functions like load balancing, web application firewall and container ingress that focus on outcomes instead of inputs.
 They work in a declarative, or outcome-based mode.

 Declarative — or outcome-based — systems are the opposite of those that are imperative, or input-based.
 For example, an intent-based load balancer will automatically focus on the outcome of adapting to changes in traffic by auto-scaling up or down without manual intervention.
 An input-based load balancer requires manual reconfigurations when there are changes to the application, infrastructure or traffic.